zhangyang223/YangYangBot/README.md

 ## Known Issues
 * if the length of the song is more than an hour, then current progress is incorect because it only displays mm:ss.
-* skip did not work
-* dc disconnect; however, play another song will make it think it is still playing.
 * too many messages because it creates notification for each one.
 Combine announcement and start song.

 ## Acknowledgement